code-Dark-knight/key-value/README.md

 # KV (key-value) Service

 # Problem Statement
 The problem statement was to build a simple KV (key-value) store web service with a subscription feature.
-As a user, I should be able to perform set(key, val) and get(key)  operations over HTTP and also subscribe to changes happening to any of the key
+As a user, I should be able to perform set(key, val) and get(key)  operations over HTTP and also subscribe to changes happening to any of the key.

 # Approach